 The Process Automation Market

 The end-use market Control serves includes the classically defined process industries—chemicals, oil and gas, food, paper, plastics, metals, and textiles—as well as power generation and water/wastewater treatment utilities.
-Engineering design firms and systems integrators, which play an increasingly important role in the process industries’ capital information needs of engineering, operations and management personnel whose job it is to design, commission, maintain and optimize the process industries’ significant and growing investment in automation technology.
+Engineering design firms and systems integrators, which play an increasingly important role in the process industries’ capital spending decisions, also are represented.
+Our stated editorial mission is to serve the information needs of engineering, operations and management personnel whose job it is to design, commission, maintain and optimize the process industries’ significant and growing investment in automation technology.

 Process vs. discrete Manufacturing